Welcome to Communicate SLT’s services for

 • Early Identification of SLCN and the use of referral pathways.

-• Intervention – using WellComm, Talk Halton and other resources and specialist interventions.
+• Intervention – using WellComm, Talk Halton and other resources and specific interventions.

 • Linking with parents/carers to jointly offer workshops, information, and resources focussing on the home communication environment.

-We will also offer regular consultation cluster sessions to educational settings to:
+We plan to offer regular consultation cluster sessions to educational settings to:

 • Provide updates to the group.